 If your answer is yes to most of the questions, then sure, you go for it girl!
 Move on to the next section.

 If you want epic nature, Kazakhstan and Kyrgyzstan are close by and cheap.
 If it’s culture you’re interested in, there are plenty of overlaps in culture between Pakistan and its more touristic neighbor, India.

-The actual problem with female travel in Pakistan
+The actual problem with female travel in Pakistan (in my humble opinion)

 So you’ve decided you’ll go?
 Excellent — now we can get to the planning part!